English at Oaktree

 Speaking and Listening forms a key part of English at Oaktree, children need the chance to listen to and rehearse saying sentences to support their reading and writing.
 Talk for Writing supports this further by developing children’s familiarity with different genres.

 We would encourage all children to read for pleasure and develop a life-long love of books.
-Class book corners are regularly resourced with a range of text types to complement reading scheme books.
+Class book corners are resourced and regularly updated with a range of text types to complement reading scheme books.
+Our library offers a variety of books that children can use to support their learning in class or provide a greater range of reading for pleasure choice.

 Reading skills are developed through a variety of reading opportunities in and out of class.
 Units of work include a chance for children to practise, develop and apply these skills with a variety of text types.
 Children are encouraged to develop and broaden their vocabulary by identifying powerful words in reading, which they can then use in their own writing.

 Children are assessed regularly and read books that are levelled using Book Bands until they are judged to be ‘Free Readers’.
 Children who are assessed as making slower progress are supported by a range of interventions such as Better Reading Partners.

 Writing includes the teaching of grammar, spelling and punctuation.
 Children are taught to use and apply phonics rules to spell a wide range of words.
 Grammar and punctuation are taught as part of the writing process enabling children to apply known rules to their work.
 Handwriting skills are developed and practised throughout the school.